2011 Armed Forces of the Philippines corruption scandal: Rabusa's testimony

-Rabusa also admitted that he pocketed PHP50 million when he was still a budget officer from 2000 to 2002, and that wives of the generals were also given money.
-Representative Gloria Macapagal Arroyo issued a statement that she did not have anything to do with the alleged corruption in the military.
-Five of the chiefs of staff, Narciso Abaya, Dionisio Santiago, Generoso Senga, Hermogenes Esperon, and Alexander Yano, denied receiving money, and denied that their wives used government money to spend o their overseas trips.
+Rabusa also confessed to pocketing PHP50 million during his time as a budget officer from 2000 to 2002, and revealed that the generals' wives were also given money.
+Representative Gloria Macapagal Arroyo, who was president until 2010, stated that she did not have anything to do with the alleged corruption in the military.
+Five of the chiefs of staff, Narciso Abaya, Dionisio Santiago, Generoso Senga, Hermogenes Esperon, and Alexander Yano, denied receiving money, and denied that their wives used government money to spend on their overseas trips.

 As a result of Rabusa's allegations, Senate President pro tempore Jinggoy Estrada (who presented Rabusa as a witness in the hearings), asked Ligot on the subsequent hearing, on his wife's alleged 42 overseas trips from 1993 to 2004; the retired general refused to answer and Estrada summoned Ligot's wife Erlinda at the next hearing.
-Rabusa also revealed that former Representative Prospero Pichay had been given PHP1.5 million on his three visits at Gen. Villanueva's office.
+Rabusa also said that former Representative Prospero Pichay was given PHP1.5 million on Pichay's three visits to Villanueva's office.
 Pichay subsequently filed libel raps against Rabusa.

 Villanueva, whose wife had just died, and Cimatu, who was then serving as special envoy to the Middle East, appeared on the Senate to deny that they received send-off money; Cimatu testified that his pabaon were his 40 medals and citations as a soldier.
 Cimatu's executive assistant, Brig.
 Gen. Benito de Leon, admitting receiving millions of pesos from Rabusa, but insisted that the transaction was legal.
 Rabusa replied that de Leon's statement was a "total lie."